A consistent mixed-dimensional coupling approach for 1D Cosserat beams and 2D surfaces in 3D space: Surface triad field

 \section{Surface triad field}

 {\triad_{\nameSurf AVERAGE}}

-The rotational coupling conditions \eqref{eq:problem_formulation:rotation_coupling} constrain the relative rotation vector $\rotvecbeamsolid$ between the beam \cs triad~$\triadbeam$ and a corresponding solid surface triad $\triadsurface$.
-The solid is modeled as a \boltz continuum, \ie it does not have any rotational degrees of freedom.
-Therefore, a suitable solid surface triad field has to be constructed as a function of the solid deformation field.
-The construction of solid triad fields has very recently been thoroughly discussed and analyzed in~\cite{Steinbrecher2022}.
-There, two important attributes of the constructed triad field are identified: (i) The solid triad field has to be invariant with respect to an arbitrary rigid body rotation, such that the rotational coupling constraints \eqref{eq:problem_formulation:rotation_coupling} lead to an objective discrete coupling formulation. (ii) The resulting solid triad field should not constrain shear deformations in the beam \cs plane, as this can result in spurious stiffening / locking effects of the coupled system.
-It has been shown in \cite{Steinbrecher2022} that the rotation tensor obtained via a polar decomposition of the (in-plane projection of the) solid deformation gradient fulfills both aforementioned properties and represents the solid material directors in an $L_2$-optimal manner.
-Furthermore, a slightly modified construction of the solid triad was presented that fixes an averaged solid material director to the solid triad.
-In practice, this modified variant gives very similar results compared to the solid triad obtained from the polar decomposition and also fulfills both aforementioned properties.
-Moreover, this variant avoids the computationally expensive evaluation of the polar decomposition (and its second derivatives) at Gauss-point level.
-In this section, we present a novel extension of this solid triad definition to end up with a suitable solid triad for \btss coupling problems, that fulfills both aforementioned properties.
+The rotational coupling conditions \eqref{eq:problem_formulation:rotation_coupling} constrain the relative rotation vector $\rotvecbeamsolid$ between the beam \cs triad~$\triadbeam$ and a corresponding \emph{surface} triad $\triadsurface$.
+In the \btsso scenario, the surface is part of a 3D \boltz continuum, which inherently does not possess any rotational degrees of freedom.
+In the \btssh scenario, we consider a \kl shell formulation.
+Under this formulation, the shell midsurface is solely defined by its positional field, and the surface normal director is the kinematic normal to the midsurface.
+As a result, the \kl shell formulation also does not introduce any rotational degrees of freedom.
+Thus, for both considered scenarios, a suitable surface triad field must be constructed as a function of the surface position field.
+The construction of triad fields inside solid volumes has very recently been thoroughly discussed and analyzed in~\cite{Steinbrecher2022}.
+There, two important attributes of the constructed triad field are identified: (i) The triad field has to be invariant with respect to an arbitrary rigid body rotation, such that the rotational coupling constraints \eqref{eq:problem_formulation:rotation_coupling} lead to an objective discrete coupling formulation. (ii) The resulting triad field should not constrain shear deformations in the beam \cs plane, as this can result in spurious stiffening / locking effects of the coupled system.
+In this section, we present a novel surface triad construction for \btss coupling problems, that fulfills both aforementioned properties.
+The surface triad is constructed directly based on the surface kinematics, \ie the two surface basis vectors and the surface normal vector.
+In theory, when 2D surfaces of 3D volumes are considered (\btsso scenario), the solid volume triad definitions from \cite{Steinbrecher2022} could also be employed.
+However, there are significant drawbacks to this approach, which are outlined in detail in \Cref{sec:appendix_solid_surface_triad}.